redhat-cop/cloud.aws_ops/playbooks/README.md

 A playbook to create a webapp on AWS.
 The webapp consists of multiple resources.

-How to create a web application ?
+How to create a web application?

 ```
 ansible-playbook webapp.yaml -e "@credentials.yaml"